mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 As I started thinking more about the sale, I realized that some of my email would be complicated to hand over.
 What if my employees had said something personal and private to me an email?

-As a fictional example, what if I had an email from an employee that said, "I've been feeling unproductive, as I've fallen into a depression since my father died."
-If someone shared something like that with me, it would be with me, Michael their human co-worker with whom they have a trusting relationship, not Michael, the business figurehead who just so happens to be the current the owner of TinyPilot's business assets.
+As a fictional example, imagine an employee emailed me at some point and said, "I've been feeling unproductive, as I've fallen into a depression since my father died."
+If someone shared something like that with me, it would be with me, Michael their human co-worker with whom they have a trusting relationship, not Michael, the corporate owner of TinyPilot's business assets.
 It felt strange and cold to sell that email to the new buyer.

 Fortunately, I worked out an agreement between the buyer and the team that before closing, anyone could request that I purge any private, personal emails they prefer that I not share.

-There were also other sensitive emails, like emails where I'm working with my broker and lawyer on the sale.
+There were also other sensitive emails, like emails where I'm working with my lawyer on the sale.
 I didn't want the buyer to see our private discussions even after the sale was complete, so we agreed in the purchase agreement to exclude those from the sale.

 In the future, I'd make two changes in how I approach emails in my business: